Rule 8016. Cross-Appeals

 (ii) uses a monospaced face and contains no more than 1,500 lines of text.

-(1) the appellant’s principal brief, within 30 days after the docketing of notice that the record has been transmitted or is available electronically;
+(1) the appellant’s principal brief, within 30 days after the docketing of a notice that the record has been sent or is available electronically;

 (2) the appellee’s principal and response brief, within 30 days after the appellant’s principal brief is served;